 Endurance elected not to contribute to several of the programs since 2012 and as a result its JV interest was reduced.
+The operator is currently planning a 2018 program of trenching and sampling.

 Dogpaw Royalty, Ontario, Canada (2.5% NSR)